denovo/Antenna-faq/docs/dmtools/jira.md

-## Who sets up a new Jira project?
+## Who sets up a new Jira project ?

 ## How do I get people added to a Jira project?